jtleek/modules/05_ReproducibleResearch/structureOfADataAnalysis1/index.md

 ## The key challenge in data analysis

 "Ask yourselves, what problem have you solved, ever, that was worth solving, where you knew all of the given information in advance?
-Where you didn’t have a surplus of information and have to filter it out, or you didn’t have insufficient information and have to go find some?"
+Where you didn’t have a surplus of information and have to filter it out, or you had insufficient information and have to go find some?"

 <img src=../../assets/img/meyer.jpg height='350' /> [Dan Myer, Mathematics Educator](http://www.ted.com/talks/dan_meyer_math_curriculum_makeover.html)